sharefable/jobs/src/http/llm-ops/prompts/update-demo-content.md

 ```

 **Additional Guidelines:**
-- Maintatin the annotationId order and include all the annotations from original demo state
+- Maintatin the id order and include all the annotations from original demo state
 - Maintain consistency in terminology and style throughout the demo.